brendencoffey/joe-marketing-site/blog/posts/social-grounds.md

   - partner-spotlight
   - family-owned
   - community
 excerpt: "Social Grounds proves that family-owned coffee shops are the heart of community.
-Learn how they'
+Learn how they're using joe to serve their neighborhood."
-featured_image: "/images/blog/default/coffee-shop-10.jpg"re using joe to serve their neighborhood."
+featured_image: "/images/blog/default/coffee-shop-10.jpg"
 status: published
 ---